 Financial Institutions, Inc. Announces 3.4% Increase in Common Stock Dividend

-WARSAW, N.Y., Feb.
-17, 2023 (GLOBE NEWSWIRE) -- Financial Institutions, Inc. FISI (the "Company"), parent company of Five Star Bank (the "Bank"), SDN Insurance Agency, LLC, Courier Capital, LLC and HNP Capital, LLC, announced today that its Board of Directors has approved a quarterly cash dividend of $0.30 per outstanding common share, an increase of $0.01 or 3.4% from the most recent quarter.
+/EIN News/ -- WARSAW, N.Y., Feb.
+17, 2023 (GLOBE NEWSWIRE) -- Financial Institutions, Inc. (NASDAQ: FISI) (the “Company”), parent company of Five Star Bank (the “Bank”), SDN Insurance Agency, LLC, Courier Capital, LLC and HNP Capital, LLC, announced today that its Board of Directors has approved a quarterly cash dividend of $0.30 per outstanding common share, an increase of $0.01 or 3.4% from the most recent quarter.

 “Our Board’s confidence in the Company’s strategy and earnings potential support this increase,” said President and Chief Executive Officer Martin K. Birmingham.
 “Today’s announcement represents our 13th consecutive annual dividend increase and demonstrates a strong commitment to shareholder return.”